sentrysoftware/workflows/README.md

 #### Failure during *Perform Release*

-If the workflow fails while trying to *close* the staging repository on Sonatype's OSSRH Maven repository, it probably means the artifacts don't comply with the [validation rules for Maven Central](https://central.sonatype.org/publish/requirements/).
+If the workflow fails while trying to *close* the repository on Sonatype's Maven Central repository, it probably means the artifacts don't comply with the [validation rules for Maven Central](https://central.sonatype.org/publish/requirements/).

 #### Failures with GitHub Pages